GustavoLLima/GustavoLLima/README.md

 - Technical course on Electronics at Instituto Federal Sul-rio-grandense (IFSul Pelotas)
 - Graduation degree on Internet Systems at Instituto Federal Sul-rio-grandense (IFSul Pelotas)
 - Master degree on Computation Engineer at Universidade Federal do Rio Grande (FURG)
-- Current running a PhD degree on Computation at Universidade Federal de Pelotas (UFPEL)
+- PhD degree (current running) on Computation at Universidade Federal de Pelotas (UFPEL)

 You can check my academic resumee CV at: http://lattes.cnpq.br/8420300793684736